|

 creativity and innovation, cooperative attitudes, improved interpersonal

 communications, and increased accountability.
+Trust is

 a crucial factor in building consensus.
 It is advisable to have